romange/blog/content/post/gaia_mr.md

 Reducers, on the other hand, read already partitioned data.
 The data is essentially grouped together according to user-supplied criteria into multiple groups, or as we call them "shards".
 Usually those "shards" can be loaded fully into RAM.

-Suppose, for example, WalMart wants to join last 10 years of its buyer transactions with another dataset of buyer details.
+Suppose, for example, WalMart wants to join last 10 years of its buyer transactions with another dataset of their buyers personal details.
 Both sources should be joined by user id but unfortunately they can not be loaded into RAM due to their huge size.
 Not to worry - Mapreduce to the rescue!

 We can provide a mapper that just output records from each dataset into